The Final Problem

 "The Final Problem" is a short story by Sir Arthur Conan Doyle featuring his detective character Sherlock Holmes.
-It was first published in The Strand Magazine in the United Kingdom, and McClure's in the United States, under the title "The Adventure of the Final Problem" in December 1893.
+It was first published in The Strand Magazine in the United Kingdom, and McClure's Magazine in the United States, under the title "The Adventure of the Final Problem" in December 1893.
 It appears in book form as part of the collection The Memoirs of Sherlock Holmes.

 The story, set in 1891, introduces the criminal mastermind Professor Moriarty.
 It was intended to be the final Holmes story, ending with the character's death, but Doyle was later persuaded to revive Holmes for additional stories and novels.

 Plot

 An injured Holmes arrives at Watson's residence one evening, having escaped three separate murder attempts that day.
 Holmes reveals to Watson he has been tracking Moriarty and his organisation for months, who are responsible for most of the crimes orchestrated in London.
 As Holmes is close to snaring them all and delivering them to the police, Moriarty visits Holmes at 221B Baker Street earlier that day and warns him to withdraw from his pursuit of justice against him.
 Holmes admits that Moriarty could thwart his plans given his great mind that could rival his, and plans to flee to Europe while the police capture Moriarty and his gang.

 Holmes invites Watson to join him on the trip.
 Holmes then gives him unusual instructions intended to hide his tracks to the boat train at Victoria station before leaving Watson's house by climbing over the back wall in the garden, paranoid that he might be followed.
 The next day, Watson follows Holmes's instructions and finds himself waiting in the reserved first-class coach for his friend, who is disguised as an elderly Italian priest.
+Holmes informs Watson that the rooms at Baker Street had been set on fire the previous night, in an unsuccessful attempt to both kill him and destroy the evidence he had collected against Moriarty.
 As the boat train pulls out of Victoria, Holmes spots Moriarty on the platform trying to stop the train.
 Holmes deduces that Moriarty has tracked Watson despite extraordinary precautions.
 Changing their planned route, Holmes and Watson alight at Canterbury, hiding behind the luggage as Moriarty (who had chartered a special one-coach train) passes them in pursuit.